Which city is cheaper, Providence or Columbus?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Columbus is $126, while the average daily cost in Providence is $168.
+The average daily cost (per person) in Columbus is $126, while the average daily cost in Providence is $153.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Columbus and Providence in more detail.
+What follows is a categorical breakdown of travel costs for Columbus and Providence in more detail.

 For Providence, here are some samples of tours and activities related to meals and dining experiences: